HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Numerical Demonstration

-2D correlation IR spectra for the bending mode is presented in Fig.~\ref{fgr:2DIR2mode_b}.
-The DHEOM-MLWS results\cite{TT23JCP2} show that the nodal line is initially horizontal, whereas the HEOM-2DES results exhibit strong coherence, leading to a clear relaxation of the nodal line.

-The results obtained from HEOM-2DVS are qualitatively similar to those of DHEOM-MLWS, except that the diagonal (inhomogeneous) broadening of the two peaks spans a wider range, extending from approximately $2600$ to $3800~\mathrm{cm}^{-1}$ rather than $3200$--$3700~\mathrm{cm}^{-1}$, whereas the off-diagonal (homogeneous) broadening is narrower.\cite{TI09ACR} As discussed in the 1D spectrum, this broadening is attributed to the strong quantum character of the enhanced zero-point vibrations.
+The \texttt{HEOM-2DVS} results are qualitatively similar to those of \texttt{DHEOM-MLWS}, with the exception that the diagonal (inhomogeneous) broadening of the two peaks extends over a wider range (2600–3800 $\mathrm{cm}^{-1}$) compared to 3200–3700 $\mathrm{cm}^{-1}$, while the off-diagonal (homogeneous) broadening is narrower .\cite{TI09ACR} As discussed in the 1D spectrum, this broadening is attributed to the strong quantum character of the enhanced zero-point vibrations.
 Because this broadening reflects coherence, the inhomogeneity manifested as off-diagonal broadening remains small.

+The 2D correlation IR spectra for the bending mode are presented in Fig.~\ref{fgr:2DIR2mode_b}.
+The \texttt{DHEOM-MLWS} results\cite{TT23JCP2} show that the nodal line is initially horizontal, whereas the \texttt{HEOM-2DVS} results exhibit strong coherence, leading to a clear relaxation of the nodal line.

+For $t_{2} \ge 50\ \mathrm{fs}$, the red peak exhibits a clear splitting.
+A comparison with the spectra obtained from the three-eigenstate calculation (not shown) indicates that this splitting originates from transitions involving the $\lvert 3_2 \rangle$ state.

+The more pronounced quantum effects observed in \texttt{HEOM‑2DVS}, compared to \texttt{DHEOM‑MLWS} , are likely due to the limitation of each vibrational mode to four energy eigenstates.
+In particular, the low‑frequency bending mode is expected to require a larger number of eigenstates for an accurate description.